5 Chinese Heroes You Should Know About

 Note: Chinese culture and history can often be confusing, no thanks to the tendency for myths, literature and religious accounts to blend with historical facts.
 This list of Chinese heroes focuses mainly on historical details.

-1. Zhuge Liang (诸葛亮), also referred to as Zhuge Kongming (诸葛孔明)
+1. Zhuge Liang (诸葛亮), Also Referred to as Zhuge Kongming (诸葛孔明), AD 181–234

 So it was said, Zhuge Liang’s talents were already famous prior to his recruitment by Liu Bei.
 The warlord had to personally visit Zhuge Liang three times at the latter’s abode before Zhuge Liang agreed to assist the Shu forces.

 What earned Zhuge Liang permanent place in the pantheon of Chinese heroes, though, was his unwavering loyalty to Liu Bei.
-Zhuge Liang served as the regent for Shu-Han for eleven years after Liu Bei’s death, faithfully assisting Liu Bei’s successor and never once giving up the dream of reuniting China under the Liu family.
-In this sense, he fulfilled his promise at Liu Bei’s deathbed of “bending one’s back to a task till one’s dying day.”
-He died while on his fifth expedition to defeat the Cao-Wei forces.
-Posthumously, he was granted the title of Marquis Zhongwu, Zhongwu meaning loyal and martial in Chinese.
+Zhuge Liang continued to serve as regent for Shu-Han for eleven years after Liu Bei’s death, faithfully assisting Liu Bei’s rather inept successor and never once giving up the dream of reuniting China under the Liu family.
+His promise at Liu Bei’s deathbed of “bending one’s back to a task till one’s dying day” eventually became a metaphor for unwavering loyalty in the Chinese language.
+Sadly, Zhuge Liang died while on his fifth expedition to defeat the Cao-Wei forces, thus unable to fulfil his sovereign’s dream.
+Posthumously, he was granted the title of Marquis Zhongwu.
+Zhongwu meaning loyal and martial in Chinese.

 Cao, Shu, What???

-2. Guan Yu (关羽), also referred to as Guangong (关公) or Guandi (关帝)
+2. Guan Yu (关羽), Also Referred to as Guangong (关公) or Guandi (关帝), AD ???–220

-Another famous Chinese hero from the Three Kingdoms era, Guan Yu was the sworn brother of warlord Liu Bei, and one of the key generals of Shu-Wei.
+Another famous Chinese hero from the Three Kingdoms era, Guan Yu was the sworn brother of warlord Liu Bei and one of the key generals of Shu-Wei.
 He is universally recognized by Chinese worldwide as the epitome of honour and righteousness.

-3. Bao Zheng (包拯), also referred to as Bao Gong (包公) or Bao Qingtian (包青天)
+3. Bao Zheng (包拯), Also Referred to as Bao Gong (包公) or Bao Qingtian (包青天), AD 999–1062

 One of many in a glorious age.

 There are several other Chinese heroes from Bao Zheng's era.
 For example, Di Qing was his military counterpart.
 There were also the famous Yang family warriors.
-All of these are regularly featured in Chinese periodic movies and television series.
+All are regularly featured in Chinese periodic movies and television series.

-4. Yue Fei (岳飞)
+4. Yue Fei (岳飞), AD 1103–1142

-Sadly, Yue Fei fell to the intrigues of imperial politics.
+Tragically, Yue Fei fell not in the battlefield, but to the intrigues of imperial politics.
 As he was about to launch an offensive to retake Kaifeng, Emperor Gaozhong of the Southern Song dynasty summoned him back to court.
-Infamously, twelve golden plaques were dispatched before Yue Fei obeyed.
-After his return, the corrupted chancellor Qin Hui (秦桧) arranged for Yue Fei to be imprisoned then executed on false charges.
+Infamously, twelve golden plaques were dispatched to force Yue Fei to obey.
+Upon his return, the corrupted chancellor Qin Hui (秦桧) swiftly arranged for Yue Fei to be imprisoned.
+He was then executed on false charges.

-5. Lin Zexu (林则徐)
+5. Lin Zexu (林则徐), AD 1785–1850

 The primary catalyst for the First Opium War is often said to be Lin Zexu.
 A scholar and officer of the Qing Dynasty imperial court, he aggressively opposed the importing of opium from Britain.
 In 1839, Lin launched a series of forceful campaigns in Guangdong, arresting over a thousand opium importers and forcing merchants to surrender over a million kilograms of opium for destruction.
-His actions soon compelled the British Empire into retaliating with military might.
-The ensuring First Opium War began China’s long series of humiliating defeats at the hands of foreign powers in pre-modern history.
+His actions quickly angered the British Empire into retaliating with military might.
+The ensuring First Opium War then began China’s long series of humiliating defeats at the hands of foreign powers in pre-modern history.